 The total number of awards to be given in a year (excluding posthumous awards and to NRI/foreigners/OCIs) should not be more than 120.

 The award does not amount to a title and cannot be used as a suffix or prefix to the awardees’ name.

 The Padma Awards Committee

-All nominations received for Padma Awards are placed before the Padma Awards Committee, which is constituted by the Prime Minister every year.
+All nominations received for the Padma Awards are placed before the Padma Awards Committee, which is constituted by the Prime Minister every year.